 You may work on a variety of productions including:

 Additional tasks may include:

-A film/video editor position isn't typically an entry-level job.
+A film/video editor is not an entry-level job.
 You'd usually start at a lower-paid level, possibly as a runner where salaries could be around the national minimum wage.
-You may then progress to assistant editor where you'd get paid a bit more, before reaching the full editor post.
+You may then progress to assistant editor where you could expect to earn more, before reaching the full editor position.

 Income figures are intended as a guide only.

 Hours of work vary depending on the production.
 You may be able to do standard office hours for some employers but a 50-hour working week is likely if you're working on television or feature film projects.

 Shift work may be required if editing studios are booked at night.
 When there are deadlines to meet, long hours and overtime can be expected.

 You don't need a foundation degree, HND or degree to be a film or video editor, but it is important that you show commitment and determination to get into the industry.

 You need to be able to demonstrate that you have the necessary skills, and so a degree or HND that offers film or media production experience may be helpful.
 The following subjects are relevant: